nyeholt/silverstripe-solr/README.md

 ## Template options

-To customise search results display, provide a SolrSearchPage\_results.ss file in your theme's templates directory.
+To customise search results displayed, provide a SolrSearchPage\_results.ss file in your theme's templates directory.

 # API